 3 – ring finger 4 – little finger

-You may have observed that both the 3rd and 4th notes and the 7th and 8th notes of the D major scale have the same interval – a semi-tone.
-This is true for all major scales and is crucial to remember this anytime you try and figure out the notes of a major scale.
+You may have observed that both the 3rd and 4th notes and the 7th and 8th notes of the D major scale in guitar have the same interval – a semi-tone.
+This is true for all major scales D and is crucial to remember this anytime you try and figure out the notes of a major scale.

-Playing the D major scale in this way is quite chaotic and hard to control.
-So, there are different ways to play all the notes in the D major scale categorized as positions.
-Each position restricts all the notes in the D major scale to a few number of frets.
+Playing the major scale D on guitar in this way is quite chaotic and hard to control.
+So, there are different ways to play all the notes in guitar which is categorized as positions.
+Each D major scale positions on guitar restricts all the notes to a few number of frets.
 This makes it easier to play them.
-As the positions get higher, the notes of the D major scale ascend higher in pitch as well.
+As the positions get higher, the notes ascend higher in pitch as well.

-D Major Scale Positions
+D Major Scale Guitar all Positions

 1. D Major Scale Open position

-As the name suggests, the open position of the D major scale refers to the fact that there are notes played on open strings.
+As the name suggests, the open D major scale position on guitar refers to the fact that there are notes played on open strings.
 The farthest fret to play in this position is the 4th fret on the 5th (A) and 4th (D) strings.
 Since, most of the notes on each string after the open notes are on the 2nd, 3rd, and 4th strings, the middle, ring and little fingers are best suited to hold down these notes on these frets.
 Tablatures below also show finger numbers in italics as a guide to play this scale shape in the best way possible.

 2. D Major Scale Second Position